webr3/js3/README.md

 ### String Methods ####
 A string can represent any of the RDF Node types, PlainLiteral (+language), TypedLiteral, BlankNode or IRI.
-In js3 string also exposes the following methods:
+In js3 string exposes the following methods (in addition to the standard methods outlined above):

 *   **.l()** - returns this